 1. Make it punchy

-Successful brand positioning statements are no longer than a paragraph, any more than that and you risk losing the attention of your audience and diluting the key messages within it.
+Successful brand positioning statements are no longer than a paragraph, any more than that and you risk losing the attention of your target audience and diluting the key messages within it.

 2. Make it unique and memorable